UTEP-CS-1/website/staging_labs/1/spec.md

 ## Q1: Your turn with string variables

-Following the example, declare two more string variables, initialized with values of your choice.
+Following the example, initialize two more string variables with values of your choice.
 - The first should represent the name of a song.
 - The second should represent the name of the artist who wrote that song.